joel-jeremy/externalized-properties/README.md

     Requirements for custom processor annotations:
     a.
 The annotation should target methods
     b.
 The annotation should have runtime retention
     c.
-The annotation should be annotated with @ProcessorWith(...) annotation
+The annotation should be annotated with @ProcessWith(...) annotation

     e.g.